-There is a wide range of support services available to you while you're a student at Victoria.
+There is a wide range of support services available to you while you're a student at Victoria University of Wellington.

-Victoria offers a wide ranges of student services and support for students, so if you ever run into a problem, there'll be someone who can help.
+Victoria University of Wellington offers a wide ranges of student services and support for students, so if you ever run into a problem, there'll be someone who can help.

 The Faculty of Humanities and Social Sciences website includes a list of resources and links specifically relevant to postgraduate students.

 Te Kawa a Māui is committed to fulfilling our obligations under the Treaty of Waitangi.
 There is a range of services in place to support Māori and Pasifika students.